jamesnguyenhub/auto-fill-edit-text/README.md

 </resources>
 ```

 *Step 2:* Include view in your layout.
 At this time, I support 2 modes.
-The default one is `normal` that will suggest the whole text the `email` one that will suggest the domain after `@`.
+The default one is `normal` that will suggest the whole text and the `email` one that will suggest the domain after `@`.
 ```xml
 <com.tuyenmonkey.AutoFillEditText
       android:id="@+id/afetEmail"